ReemShData/global-superstore-analysis/README.md

 # Global Superstore Sales Analysis

-## Project Overview
+## Overview

 This project analyzes the Global Superstore dataset using Python, SQL, and Excel.

-The goal of this project is to explore sales performance, profitability, customer behavior, and business trends through data analysis and visualization.
+The analysis focuses on sales performance, profitability, customer behavior, product performance, and business insights through data visualization and dashboard creation.

 ---